Inula, elecampane: planting, growing and care

 Frequently asked questions

-It is probably affected by powdery mildew, a cryptogamic disease caused by a fungus.
-At first a white coating appears on the leaves, which then tend to become distorted and dry out.
-We recommend removing and burning affected leaves to limit its spread, then applying a fungicidal treatment, for example sulphur or a horsetail decoction.
-Also, when watering, aim the water at the base of the plant, taking care not to wet the foliage.
+It is probably affected by powdery mildew, a fungal disease caused by a fungus.
+At first a white powdery coating appears on the leaves, which then tend to become distorted and dry out.
+We recommend removing and burning affected leaves to limit its spread, then treating with a fungicide, for example sulphur or a horsetail decoction.
+Likewise, when watering, direct the jet to the base of the plant, taking care not to wet the foliage.

 Comments